joshuarichards001/financial-freedom/README.md

 A showcase of the "Hot swap sections" functionality
 ![Hide](demo-images/hiddencard-pic.png)

-A showcase of the django API
+A showcase of the Django API
 ![Django API](demo-images/api-layout.png)